Karmiktyagi/Netflix-Clone/README.md

-This is a Netflix Clone made by using APIs, HTML and CSS.
+This is a Netflix Clone.